THE POETRY OF

 sealed and tied with a solid string.

-with ground pepper, marjoram, minced garlic, fried onion is
+marjoram, minced garlic, fried onion is added.
+The liver sausage

-poured into a container from the white pudding.
-They are mixed
+container from the liver sausage.
+They are mixed with a little

-with a little hot soup, minced meat, greaves from
+hot soup, minced meat, greaves from "intestinal" lard

 The

-the same water as the meat and offal before, in a cauldron of
+same water as the meat and offal before, in a cauldron of dark

-dark soup, but for different lengths of time.
-Headcheese are
+soup, but for different lengths of time.
+Brawns are cooked for

-cooked for the longest time - at least an hour, white pudding
+the longest time - at least an hour, liver sausages about 15-20

-white pudding and black pudding can be identified by they float
+sausages and blood sausages can be identified by they float out

-out and swimming on the surface of the soup.
-The finished
+and swimming on the surface of the soup.
+The finished brawns,

-When cooking, it often happens that some white pudding or black
+cooking, it often happens that some liver sausage or blood

 their contents are overcook in a soup, which gains in flavor and